E-buka/Probability_projects/README.md

 # Probability_projects
-projects on probability and hypothesis testing
+This project focuses on probability and hypothesis testing